Helping tweens find emotional balance, build resilience, and thrive

 Each class will include guided meditations, mindfulness exercises, discussion, sharing, and reflection.
 Here’s what you’ll learn during the six-week course:

 [1] What is Mindfulness? – Discover what mindfulness is and how it can help you feel calmer and more focused.
-Through fun activities like mindful eating (with a raisin or chocolate!) and mindful listening games, you’ll learn how to notice what’s happening in the moment and feel more grounded.
+Through fun activities like mindful eating (with raisins or chocolate!) and mindful listening games, you’ll learn how to notice what’s happening in the moment and feel more grounded.

 [3] Self-Compassion and Kindness – Learn how to be a good friend to yourself!
 We’ll talk about the power of treating yourself kindly, even when things don’t go as planned.
 Through activities like making a “Kindness Jar” and designing a self-compassion superhero, you’ll see how being kind to yourself can help you feel happier and more confident.